 Baking the Sliders

-Arrange the assembled sliders on a baking sheet.
-Place them in the preheated oven and bake for about 5-10 minutes, or until the cheese is bubbly and the rolls are lightly toasted.
+Place the loaded sliders on a baking sheet.
+Bake in the oven for 5-10 minutes or until the cheese is bubbly and the rolls are lightly golden.

 Serving Suggestions